 For this you will need to raise a Support ticket and provide us with the crash report reference number (for the above example 'Reference: c64fe7d4-f2eb-4600-8829-5fb210cd626d' ) together with an example project reproducing the crash and a full list of reproduction steps (or if possible a screen recording).

 Nuke/NukeX/NukeStudio can crash for a variety of reasons and while we cannot guarantee that these suggestions will prevent the crash, we would recommend that you try the steps in the following article to begin diagnosing the crash on your end:

-Sending us an operating system crash log (such as macOS terminal output) will unfortunately not help us identify a possible cause for the crash.
+NOTE: Sending us an operating system crash log (such as macOS terminal output) will unfortunately not help us identify a possible cause for the crash.
 This is because the Foundry crash report will provide us with information on the Product level as opposed to just purely at the operating system level.